BenMannMann/TipTap-Extra-Styling/README.md

 - Allow passing of Hex Values
 - Allow passing of RGB Values
 - Apply to more tags than just paragraph and headings
-- Create a DIV to apply the background colouring to, so we can:
-  - Pass through more styling options E.G. Borders, Padding, Margin ETC...
-  - ^ Create a new extension called Text Styling to encompass all of this...